-Bile duct strictures are both problematic in terms of management and distinction between benign and malignant.
+Bile duct strictures are problematic in terms of management and distinction between benign and malignant.

-Although identification of malignant cells on washings obtained during ERCP can make the diagnosis, there are negative in 25 - 50% of cases 1.
-Carcinoembryonic antigen (CEA) and CA 19-9 are sometimes expressed by cholangiocarcinomas.
+Although identification of malignant cells on washings obtained during ERCP can make the diagnosis, they are negative in 25-50% of cases 1.
 Careful imaging is therefore often required.

 The distinction between malignant and benign structures relies on two aspects:

 - associated findings, pointing to a cause

 As far as assessing the morphology of the stricture, modalities that image the lumen (ERCP, MRCP, CT intravenous cholangiograms) are best, whereas to assess for associated features US or CT/MRI are better.

 - tapered margins

 Malignant features include:

 - thickened (>1.5 mm) and enhancing (on arterial and or portal venous phase) duct walls 2

 It is often difficult to distinguish between malignant and benign strictures, especially if short 2.